 When mental-health professionals assess a person for bipolar disorder, they gather a detailed history and conduct a mental-status examination.
 The history will explore the possibility that the person's symptoms are caused by a medical condition such as a neurological or endocrine problem, medication side effect, or exposure to a toxin.
 The professional will also seek to distinguish symptoms of bipolar disorder from other mental-health problems, such as a substance-use disorder, depression, anxiety, or schizophrenia.

 When done in conjunction with medication treatment, talk therapy (psychotherapy) can significantly help prevent the recurrence of depression or mania of bipolar disorder, as well as decrease the symptoms and problems caused by those symptoms when they do occur.
 Cognitive behavioral therapy seeks to help the individual change ways of thinking from self-defeating to more productive ways of thinking.
-Family focused therapy uses mental-health education, improving communication, and problem-solving skills for the bipolar-disordered individual and their family.
+Family-focused therapy uses mental-health education, improving communication, and problem-solving skills for the bipolar-disordered individual and their family.

 As is the case with other mental disorders, good self-care is an essential part of getting optimal results from talk therapy and medications.
 People with bipolar disorder should work on getting at least eight hours of sleep per night, exercising regularly, maintaining good nutrition, and avoiding alcohol or drug abuse.
 When bipolar-disordered individuals learn their warning signs for the onset of a manic or depressive episode, they are more able to prevent full-blown mood swings.

 Electroconvulsive therapy (ECT) can be a very effective treatment for any mood state of bipolar disorder (depressive, manic, or mixed) and involves inducing seizures by sending an electrical current through parts of the brain.
 ECT can bring relief of symptoms to people who have not received relief from psychotherapy or medications.
 It can also be an effective maintenance treatment, preventing mood swings from returning.
+Your doctors can help determine if ECT is a potential therapy for you.

 Given the important role family members can play in the recovery and long-term progress of their loved ones with bipolar disorder, educating family members and helping them improve communication and problem-solving skills is an important part of improving the life of people with this disorder.